enabledhq/enabledhq.github.io/_posts/2013-11-29-award-winning-mobile.md

 short-link: 'http://bit.ly/1UatHbl'
 hero-banner: /images/Blog_Header_winning.jpg
 image: /images/img_winning_thumb.jpg
+meta-keywords: >-
-meta-keywords: 'mobile application development, software development, app development'
+  mobile application development, software development, app development
 description: >-
   Mobile application development is not just about getting the coding right, but also the user experience and business implication.
-meta-description: >
+meta-description: >-
   Mobile application development is not just about getting the coding right, but also the user experience and business implication.
 excerpt: >-